kftwotwo/to-do-angular/README.md

-# Angular-Template
+# To do with angular

- This is a template for angular 2, 1/16/2017
+ This is a template for angular 2, 1/17/2017

  By [Kevin Finley](http://www.kfinley.com)

 ## Description

-This is a template for angular 2 for epicodus!
+Able to add tasks for a to-do list.

 ## Setup/Installation Requirements